-The Club “White Cliffs Net” is on air at 0910z on 1.845.00 Monday to Sunday.
-Please feel free to join in.
-Keith G0DUK is net controller.
+The Dover Radio Club “White Cliffs Net” is on air at 10.10 Hrs local time on 1.845.00 MHz Monday to Sunday.
+Please feel free to join in (if licensed).

 At the same time “White Cliffs Net” is accessible on 2m GB3KS.
 Pete Pennington (G4EGQ) is net controller.